By Lindiwe Dlamini: Founder & Managing Executive: EONIX PTY LTD.

 - Does the judgement of experts in a field constitute the whole?
 Can these people represent all of us, in other words, would this be just and fair in the context of public/human benefit?

-It seems we are placing far too much focus on being ‘less toxic’, ‘less unsafe’, ‘less unjust’, and so on.
+It seems we are placing far too much focus on being ‘less toxic’, ‘less unsafe’, ‘less unjust’, ‘less ethics in the green for the 4IR’ and so on.
 We need to rather focus on conducting ethics risk assessments that are focused on fostering and protecting a world that is diverse, safe, healthy, and fair.
 But how do we cut out all the noise, simplify the process, and achieve results for the whole?

-Perhaps even though legislating ethics would be complex and difficult to monitor, we can still entrench responsible stewardship in our technology governance structures and guidelines, utilizing codes of good practice such as The King IV Code of Good Governance in our jurisdiction.
+Perhaps even though legislating ethics and the ethics in the green for the 4IR would be complex and difficult to monitor, we can still entrench responsible stewardship in our technology governance structures and guidelines, utilizing codes of good practice such as The King IV Code of Good Governance in our jurisdiction.
 Principle 2 of the Code deals with matters of ethics, and calls upon the appointment of a Social and Ethics Committee of the Board, I see this committee performing the duty of ‘honesty ambassadors’.
 In this respect, they would be charged with ensuring that technological advances are not to the detriment of many, e.g. those dealing with human life and the environment.
 A set of technology specific principles could be drawn up and housed under the Code.

 Housing this ambassadorship under a formal framework such the King Code would empower the Social and Ethics Committee to monitor and report on the adherence of the principles.

-I recommend the following principles that could underlie an assessment on the development of new technology:
+I recommend the following principles that could underlie an assessment on the development of new technology and specifically the ethics in green for the 4IR:

 - Public benefit – who will benefit or be harmed?